MY ACCOUNT Ā Ā Ā Ā Ā Ā Ā |Ā Ā Ā Ā Ā Ā Ā Cart

 Molecular Weight: 2687.3 g/mol

-Research
+Humanin Research

 Humanin and Neuroprotection

 Studies in rats have suggested that micropeptides may protect Alzheimer’s disease neurons and prevent cell death caused by the formation of beta-amyloid plaques.[3]
-The scientists note that ā€œHN exhibits multiple intracellular and extracellular anti-cell death actions and antagonizes various AD-associated pathomechanisms including amyloid plaque accumulation.ā€ Studies further suggest that peptides prevent the death of excitotoxic neurons in experiments with NMDA pulses.
-It is hoped that this function of Humanin may delay or stop neurodegenerative diseases such as Alzheimer’s disease and other forms of dementia.
-Under normal circumstances, Bcl2 family proteins signal the release of proteins from mitochondrial membranes, activating caspases and coordinating the orderly destruction and recycling of cells.
+The scientists note that “HN exhibits multiple intracellular and extracellular anti-cell death actions and antagonizes various AD-associated pathomechanisms including amyloid plaque accumulation.”
+Studies further suggest that peptides may prevent the death of excitotoxic neurons in experiments with NMDA pulses.
+It is hoped that this potential of Humanin may delay or stop neurodegenerative diseases such as Alzheimer’s disease and other forms of dementia.
+Under normal circumstances, Bcl2 family proteins may signal the release of proteins from mitochondrial membranes, activating caspases and coordinating the orderly destruction and recycling of cells.
 This process is practically useful in many situations, such as when a virus invades, where a small number of cells can be destroyed to prevent widespread tissue damage.
-Unfortunately, the process can become dysregulated in certain medical conditions, leading to widespread unsuppressed cell death.
+However, the process may become dysregulated under certain conditions, leading to widespread unsuppressed cell death.
 Humanin appears to bind to the Bcl2-stimulating proteins Bid and tBid and block their function.
-This action would shut down the apoptotic pathway at its origin.
+This action may potentially shut down the apoptotic pathway at its origin.

 Humanin and Heart Disease